rolger/cucumber-diseases-java/README.md

 # Diagnosis and Treatment of Cucumber Diseases

-C# implementation of the Cucumber Diseases
+Java implementation of the Cucumber Diseases

 ## Setup

-There are different setup options

 ### gitpod.io